Levothyroxine (a thyroid hormone) should not be used alone or along with other treatments to treat obesity or cause weight loss.

 Levothyroxine may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - sensitivity to heat

-If you experience either of the following symptoms, call your doctor immediately or get emergency medical treatment:
+Some side effects can be serious.
+If you experience either of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).